How do you maintain mental health when it feels like you have to choose between two clashing, intersectional identities?

-First, let’s talk about intersectionality, which is a theory that people who are a part of multiple groups or backgrounds face not only the challenges specific to each identity, but also to additional challenges from how these identities mix with one another.
-Intersectional identity, like being gay and of a minority group, exposes us to a wider range of perspectives.
-Unfortunately, it also presents multiple sources of oppression.
+First, let’s talk about intersectionality, which is a theory that people who are a part of multiple groups or backgrounds face not only the challenges specific to each identity, but also additional challenges from how these identities mix with one another.
+Intersectional identities, like being gay and of a minority group, expose us to a wider range of perspectives.
+Unfortunately, the intersection of our identities also can present multiple sources of oppression.

 It’s bad enough that some identity traits such as race, religion, sexuality, and gender can set us up for fewer opportunities and more disadvantages in life.
 But if a person identifies with multiple such traits, they will be more likely to meet disapproval or exclusion at the hands of a group they’re actually part of.
 An example of this is when people who are cis attack those who are trans of the same ethnic or racial background.

 Mental health as a minorital gay man

 Why does my being gay equate with shame in the Black community?
 Why can’t I represent pride for both the LGBT and Black community?
 And how can people like me, stuck between opposing intersectional identities, mentally and emotionally survive?

 I am a black man born into a neighborhood and family filled with “old school” values.
 But I’m also a part of the LGBTQ+ community, and it hasn’t been easy to try to be myself.